 Recommended: How to Pay Off a 30-Year Mortgage in 15 Years

-If you get a bonus or a windfall, consider throwing some of that money at your mortgage.
-If you are in a position to make a major lump-sum payment on your home loan, you may benefit from mortgage recasting.
+If refinancing isn’t for you, study up on how to lower mortgage payments without refinancing — specifically, by doing a recast.
+If you get a bonus or other windfall, consider throwing some of that money at your mortgage.
+If you are in a position to make a major lump-sum payment toward the loan principal on your home loan, you may benefit from mortgage recasting.

 With recasting, your lender will re-amortize the mortgage but retain the interest rate and term.
 The new, smaller balance equates to lower monthly payments.
-Worth noting: Many lenders charge a servicing fee and have equity requirements to recast a mortgage.
+Worth noting: Many lenders charge a servicing fee and have equity requirements to recast a mortgage, but fees are significantly lower than they would be for a refinance, and you don’t have to worry about what current mortgage rates might be.

-It’s a good idea to tell your lender that you want to put the extra money toward the principal and not the interest.
+If you don’t have a large sum on hand to use for a recast, you can also make extra payments on a schedule or whenever you can.
+Just make sure you tell your lender to apply the extra funds to the principal and not the interest.
 Paying extra toward the principal provides two benefits: It will slowly reduce your monthly payment, and it will pare the total interest paid over the life of the loan.

 Refinance your mortgage and save–